brianlu90/brianlu90.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Seeking a PhD position starting from 2027 Fall.
+subtitle: Seeking a PhD position starting from Fall 2027.

 profile:
   align: right